Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/RUNNING_VOLUME_TESTS.md

 - Thousands of requests will still execute successfully
 - Check output files to verify test is working

+### Authorization Errors
+If you get invalid client credentials or other authentication errors, read the /home/brad/work/dms-root/Data-Management-Service/dataload-creds.json file and update the key and secret in the /home/brad/work/dms-root/Suite-3-Performance-Testing/.env file with the key and secret from dataload-creds.json

 ### Test Duration
 Tests run in background for specified time (5-30+ minutes).
 The process will exit automatically when complete.